-All students are allowed to bring their own devices to school to use for educational purposes.
-Students are responsible for their personal electronic device during the school day.
-Please refer to the Bring Your Own Device (BYOD) page on the district website for additional information.
-There is also more detailed information regarding the electronic device policy in board policy 5.64(2) on the school website.
-Student cell phones should be off and in lockers during school hours.
+Students will not be able to access the district Wi-Fi with their own personal devices.
+Students are responsible for their personal electronic devices during the school day.
+There is also more detailed information regarding the electronic device policy in board policies 5.64(2)(b)(2) and 5.64(2)(b)(6) on the school website.